How fixed indexed annuities can help take the sting out of health care costs

 A fixed indexed annuity's indexed crediting strategies earn interest based in part on the upward movement of a stock market index.2 The annuity's Accumulated Value is protected from loss due to market downturns.
 This combination of protection and growth potential can be important when considering costs that are likely to increase regardless of economic conditions.

 Access to money with annual free withdrawals

-Most fixed indexed annuities allow a yearly free withdrawal amount without having to pay a Withdrawal Charge or Market Value Adjustment where applicable.3 Required Minimum Distributions are IRS mandatory withdrawals and are generally considered part of the free withdrawal.
-Keep in mind that withdrawals in excess of the free amount will reduce a rider's Lifetime Income Withdrawal amount.
+Most fixed indexed annuities allow a yearly free withdrawal amount.3 Required Minimum Distributions are IRS mandatory withdrawals and are generally considered part of the free withdrawal.
+Keep in mind that withdrawals in excess of the free amount will be subject to a Withdrawal Charge and Market Value Adjustment where applicable, and will reduce a rider's Lifetime Income Withdrawal amount.

 Most fixed indexed annuities offer confinement provisions, either as a waiver of withdrawal charges in the base contract or as a rider benefit.
 Rider benefits typically provide a significant increase in the Lifetime Withdrawal amount for a set period if certain conditions are met.
 While not the same as long-term care insurance, these provisions can help defray the cost of care in a nursing home or other Qualified Care Facility.
 Hybrid annuities that offer long-term care benefits are also available.

-It’s important to consider all expenses as well as income and retirement goals.
-Annuities as a retirement savings solution can help people achieve the retirement they’ve always dreamed of.
+It's important to consider all expenses as well as income and retirement goals.
+Fixed indexed annuities can help people retire confidently to the dream they've nurtured for years.